 On September 20 at 2:30 p.m.
-ET, the National Cancer Institute, in partnership with the Lymphoma Research Foundation, will host a Twitter chat for Blood Cancer Awareness Month.
-NCI doctors Nirali Shah and Nita Seibel and the Lymphoma Research Foundation will come together to discuss lymphoma research, clinical trials, and treatment for children and young adults.
+ET, the National Cancer Institute, in partnership with the Lymphoma Research Foundation, hosted a Twitter chat for Blood Cancer Awareness Month.
+NCI doctors Nirali Shah and Nita Seibel and the Lymphoma Research Foundation came together to discuss lymphoma research, clinical trials, and treatment for children and young adults.

 Cancer Survivorship: The Importance of Research